MatthewC86/pro-reference/README.md

 Contact buttons were added, instead of straight info, to make the site more dynamic.

 I used Google, W3Schools and met with a tutor to creat this landing page.

+I learned how to properly write CSS as you make sections in HTML.